-It also covers you for damage that could become permanent, like a broken roof.
+Homecare insurance covers damage that could impact your health, such as broken heating, or damage that could become permanent, like a broken roof.

-Home emergency assistance can cover boiler breakdowns, too.
+It can cover boiler breakdowns, too.
 But you might get better protection through a specific, separate boiler insurance policy.
-Read more on boiler cover here.

-Your policy can also give you plumbing cover, which includes any issues with your home’s plumbing and drainage.
+Your policy may also include plumbing cover, which includes any issues with your home’s plumbing and drainage.

-If your home has been rendered unsafe by flood or storm damage, your insurer should cover the cost of alternative accommodation until your home is repaired.
+If your home is rendered unsafe by flood or storm damage, your insurer should cover the cost of alternative accommodation until it’s repaired.

-Your policy will likely provide comparable alternative accommodation.
-This means that if your home is a three bedroom semi-detached house, you should be housed in a similar size property.
+Your policy will likely provide comparable alternative accommodation, so you should be housed in a similar sized property.

 Make sure to check your level of cover, as some damage can leave your home uninhabitable for a significant period of time, sometimes over a year.

-Accidental damage is usually defined as any sudden and unintentional physical damage that is caused to your property unexpectedly.
-This could include putting your foot through the ceiling when in your loft or unintentional damage to your brickwork.
+This protects your property against any sudden and unintentional physical damage.
+This could include putting your foot through the ceiling when in your loft, or accidental damage to your brickwork.

-The cost of such accidental damage could end up in the hundreds of pounds to repair, so it is worth making sure that this is included in your cover before you buy a policy.
+These disasters could end up costing hundreds of pounds to repair, so it’s worth making sure that accidental damage is included in your cover before you buy a policy.

-Plumbing and drainage insurance covers emergency issues such as a burst pipe or blocked drain.
-It also covers a broken toilet or shower (if you only have one).
-If you live in a flat, you may not get plumbing insurance because you share pipes with other properties.
-And drainage cover doesn’t include pipes outside of your home, which are the responsibility of local authorities.
+This covers emergency issues such as a burst pipe, blocked drain or broken toilet or shower.
+If you live in a flat, you may not be able to get plumbing insurance because you share pipes with other properties.
+Also, drainage cover doesn’t include pipes outside your home, which are the responsibility of your local authority.

-This protects you from mains electrical failures.
-This could also include permanent damage caused by a power cut, but most policies won’t cover you for damage to wires on the outside of your home.
+This protects you from mains electrical failures, such as permanent damage caused by a power cut.
+Note, most policies don’t cover damage to wires on the exterior of your home.

 Some of the things likely to be excluded from your policy are:

-Some home cover insurance policies won’t cover you if the home’s been left empty for more than a month.
-Other policies have the same rule, but for a different length of time.
-You can get unoccupied property insurance if you plan to be away from your home for a while.
+Some policies won’t cover you if your home’s been left empty for a specified period of time, typically for more than a month.
+Consider unoccupied property insurance if you plan to be away from your home for a while.

 Standard maintenance isn’t covered by home emergency assistance insurance.

-Some policies have a claim cap per claim.
-Check the policy details to make sure it would cover you for the call out, the parts, the labour and the VAT.
+Some policies set a maximum amount per claim.
+Check the policy to make sure it covers you for the callout, plus parts, labour and VAT.

-Think about the specific things you may want covered and focus on these when deciding on the best home emergency cover for you.
+Think about the specific areas you need to cover and focus on these when comparing home emergency policies to decide which is right for you.

 No, most home emergency policies do not charge an excess if you claim.

-Not always, because it is designed to make your home safe so only covers immediate repairs and labour costs.
+Not always, because policies are designed to make your home safe, so only cover immediate repairs and labour costs.

-It depends on the policy, but most do not limit the number of call outs you make.
-Some may set a limit of five call outs a year for example.
+It depends on the policy, but most don’t limit the number of callouts you can make.
+Others may set a limit across a specified period – for example, five callouts a year.

-It is not a legal requirement, but it will cover any emergencies they have.
-It will mean you do not have to sort or repair the issues yourself.
+No, it’s not a legal requirement, but a home emergency policy will cover any emergencies they have.
+It also means you won’t have to sort or repair any emergency issues yourself.

 By comparing home insurance, you could save money on the policy.
 The best value Home insurance will offer the cover to your home and content.
 Choose a cover plan from the best UK home insurance companies and see the online discounts they offer.